Understand Source-Driven Development

 Salesforce DX tracks any change you make locally in the project and any changes you have made in your scratch org.

-Before you push source changes to the scratch org, or pull changes to your local project, you can view a list changes you’ve made.
+Before you deploy source changes to the scratch org, or retrieve changes to your local project, you can preview the changes you’ve made.
 That’s the power of the Salesforce CLI in action.

 Within a production org, source files can be enormous, with a footprint larger than Sasquatch’s.
 Think about all the custom objects, custom labels, and static resources that comprise an org, to name a few.